-Participants in this study were government employees working for a Midwestern state in the United States.
-To recruit participants, we sent an e-mail to an employee listserv that included approximately 18,000 members (out of the approximately 321,000 total government employees in this state).
-The recruitment e-mail detailed the requirements for participation (working full-time and living with a spouse or significant other) and included a link to the registration page and an initial online survey.
-The study instructions noted that respondents would be entered into a draw for 30 Visa gift cards as an incentive for participation.
+Participants in this study were government employees working for a Midwestern state in the U.S. To recruit participants, we sent an e-mail to an employee listserv that included approximately 18,000 members (out of the approximately 321,000 total government employees in this state).
+The recruitment e-mail detailed the requirements for participation (working fulltime and living with a spouse or significant other) and included a link to the registration page and an initial online survey.
+The study instructions noted that respondents would be entered into a drawing for 30 Visa gift cards as an incentive for participation.
 After sending out our request, we closed the initial survey once we had received just under 250 sign-ups (specifically, 242 completed surveys).
 This initial focal employee survey asked for work-related (FWC and job satisfaction) and demographic information.
 Focal employees were then mailed a paper survey at the home address they provided and asked to complete WFC and balance satisfaction measures.
 To serve as an additional data source, these focal employees were asked to recruit their SO.
 Approximately one week after the focal employee completed the initial survey, their SO was mailed a separate SO survey.
-The SO survey included measures of their own FWC, their own WFC,2 their own relationship satisfaction, and focal employee job satisfaction.
+The SO survey included measures of their own FWC, their own WFC2, their own relationship satisfaction, and focal employee job satisfaction.

 Because our study focused on the interplay of employee conflict and SO conflict, only participants who had an SO complete a survey were retained.
-A total of 242 respondents completed the initial focal employee survey, of which 168 completed the mailed survey.
+Two hundred forty-two respondents completed the initial focal employee survey of which 168 completed the mailed survey.
 Of these 168 employees, 141 comprised the final sample that could be matched with an SO survey (overall retention rate of 58.3%).
-Focal employees held jobs in a variety of professions, including information technology, public relations, and social services.
-A total of 70% of respondents in the final sample were women, 92.2% were married, and 59.6% had children.
-Independent sample t-tests comparing individuals who completed only the initial survey to those who were retained in our analyses revealed no significant differences on the demographic variables just discussed.3
+Focal employees held jobs in a variety of professions including information technology, public relations, and social services.
+Seventy percent of respondents in the final sample were women, 92.2% were married, and 59.6% had